-A bunkie board is a thin piece of wood sheathed in fabric that functions like a box spring.
+A bunkie board is a thin piece of wood sheathed in the fabric that functions like a box spring.
 Most bunkie boards have a 2-inch thickness for mattress support without the bulk and height of a traditional box spring.
 They are meant to create a perfect fit over slats for extra support.

 Basic History of the Bunkie Board

 The first bunkie boards were planks used for buttresses on bunk beds.
 This is where they earned the name "bunkie" board.
-Today's bunkie boards are made from plywood and composite wood crafted for a variety of length, widths, and thicknesses.
+Today's bunkie boards are made from plywood and composite wood crafted for a variety of lengths, widths, and thicknesses.
 They are also used for much more than just bunk beds.

 The development of covering bunkie boards with fabric allows people to use them as "light" box springs.
 For instance, a popular option like an innerspring mattress can rest solidly on a bunkie board without concerns about sagging.
 Once considered to be just for kids, bunkie boards now work with all standard mattress sizes.

 Bunkie Board vs. Box Spring: Which Is Better?

 Bunkie boards provide a solid surface for a mattress that closely simulates a platform bed.
 When comparing bunkie board vs box spring, it's important to consider that box springs may not provide the support level needed for a newer mattress, like a memory foam or hybrid mattress.
 Most newer mattresses are not compatible with a box spring as it breaks down the mattress over time.
 Check with your mattress manufacturer to confirm.